Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     public NetworkVariable<float> Health = new NetworkVariable<float>(k_DefaultHealth);

     /// <summary>
-    /// Owner Read & Write Permissions: Owner or server can read and write
+    /// Owner Read Permissions: Owner or server can read
+    /// Owner Write Permissions: Only the Owner can write
     /// A player's ammo count is something that you might want, for convenience sake, the
     /// client-side to update locally.
 This might be because you are trying to reduce
     /// bandwidth consumption for the server and all non-owners/ players or you might be